 Their annual Super Bowl Sunday screening party also sees the tunnel itself used as a venue for a huge pop-up screen and pre-match tailgate party.

-Sports shown: Premier League, international rugby and football
+SPORTS SHOWN: FIFA World Cup, Premier League, international rugby and football

 This stylish modern pub is an airy hangout that attracts the crowds for its large craft beer selection, tasty gastropub grub and buzzing after-work atmosphere.
 There’s also a selection of TVs showing the biggest matches live.
-In particular, the pub favours football and rugby screening the Premier League, Six Nations, Champions League, the Euros and the World Cup.
+In particular, the pub favours football and rugby, screening the Premier League, Six Nations, Champions League, the Euros and the World Cup.

-Sports shown: international rugby and football
+SPORTS SHOWN: FIFA World Cup, international rugby and football

 Opened in 1947 in a railway arch opposite the entrance to Waterloo Station, the Hole in The Wall is a local institution.
 A firmly independent pub, they offer one of the most interesting cask ales selections, while their old-fashioned decor gives it a quirky and charming dive bar feel.
+If you are a rugby fan you'll find good company here.
+Despite being firmly Not a Sports Pub (there's only one small screen!), the pub has become an infamous pitstop for rugby fans hopping on trains to and from Twickenham and has committed to getting into the football World Cup spirit too!

-Sports shown: Premier League, international rugby, football and tennis
+SPORTS SHOWN: FIFA World Cup, Premier League, international rugby, football and tennis

 For a classic pub experience right on the river, Doggett's Coat and Badge next to Blackfriars Bridge is the place.
 There are plenty of TV screens to catch the biggest matches live and a courtyard terrace out the back for taking a breather.